Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # By defining a single 'layout.tsx' in the app directory, we can create a consistent layout for every page in Next.js app.

 # we have freedom to add any markup styles and behaviour.
-The only requirement is that the component renders the childre.
 The only requirement is that the component reders the children prop for 'page.tsx'.

 ## Lec 15 - Nested Layouts (4:02)